 The structural strain theory was developed by Merton (1938), who stressed that certain elements of the social structure in the society are responsible for the criminal behaviours of some members in the society.
 In simple words, Merton (1938) sees deviance or outright criminal behaviours as the inevitable reaction of certain members of the society to the social stressors shaping their integration and survival.
 The basic assumption of the structural strain theory holds that crime is inevitable in society when there are no enough legitimate opportunities and means for people to meet their goals and aspirations.
-In explaining the divide between opportunities and individual goals and aspirations, Merton (1938) noted that in every society, there exist institutional goals as well as cultural means for attaining the goals.
+In explaining the divide between opportunities and individual goals as well as cultural means for attaining the goals.
 Merton (1938) explained institutional goals as the values, goals and desires of men within the society, while the cultural means are the approved ways of acquiring the values, goals or desires.